 Waiting for someone to ask them a question...

 Waiting.
 Blinking.
-Their hard drives in sleep mode..
+Their hard drives are in sleep mode...

 Coresight Research recently reported that luxury retailer inventory levels increased due to planned investments in store expansion and assortment mix optimization.

 When it comes to Neiman's merchandising, with the exception of the grouping of a few mannequins, they merchandise all of their menswear on poles at eye level.
 Their merchandise is all crammed together; it all looks the same.

 Nothing visually breaks up the different designers.
 It’s like looking in someone’s enormous closet.
 Missing are the half-mannequins or four-ways or anything that could have featured one outstanding look from each designer.

 They leave it up to you to paw your way through their expensive merchandise in hopes of finding something interesting. #shoppingbecomeswork